S4 method for class 'AdbiResult'

 Value

-A data.frame with the requested number of rows (or zero rows if dbFetch() is called on a result set with no more remaining rows).
+A data.frame with the requested number of rows (or zero rows if DBI::dbFetch() is called on a result set with no more remaining rows).

 Examples